beep-projects/SystaPi/README.md

 ## Installation

 For easy installation I have created some scripts that configure the Raspberry Pi OS automatically on a Micro SD card.
 These scripts are not actively maintained, so they might stop working at some time.
 If auto configuration fails, step through the files `firstrun.sh` and `secondrun.sh` and run the commands manually on your `systapi`.
-The installation script sets up IP spoofing for the Ethernet interface `eth0`, so that the Paradigma SystaComfort II starts communicating with the `systapi` instead of [SystaWeb](https://paradigma.remoteportal.de/).
+The installation script sets up IP spoofing for the Ethernet interface `eth0`, so that the Paradigma SystaComfort starts communicating with the `systapi` instead of [SystaWeb](https://paradigma.remoteportal.de/).
 It also installs Open JDK for running the SystaREST server.

 ### Linux